Festival regulations are available at http://docudays.ua/eng/regulations/

 Non-Competition

 Every year, the Festival chooses the main topic whose different aspects are presented in the non-competitive programs.
-In addition, the Festival offers traditional programs: DOCU/BEST (international award-winning films), DOCU/ART (films that are focusing on art, artists and reflecting cinema as the medium), DOCU/YOUTH (the program for children and teenagers), and retrospectives of famous directors.
+In addition, the Festival offers traditional programs: DOCU/BEST (international award-winning films), DOCU/ART (films that are focusing on art, artists and reflecting cinema as the medium), DOCU/YOUTH (the program for children and teenagers), and focuses on cinematographies of specific countries and/or regions of the world.

 APPLICATION AND SELECTION PROCEDURES